Rambabu77300/frtproject/README.md

-EduWell is my project that is done as also called an online course, is any course taught online instead of in-person.
-Many ecourses are pre-recorded, but can also include many other components that create an engaging learning experience outside of a traditional classroom environment
+Blueneek is my project Blueneek – Web Services Html Template is perfect for web agencies.
+It is a free html template that we can utilize for a showcase to Web development, Mobile app development and any kind of Information Technology related services

 # Features
+-  Modern design

--  Good UI
+- SEO Optimized

--  Easy To Navigate
+-  Web services html template

--  User Friendly
+-  cross-browser compatibility

--  It Contains a helping Chat(twiko)
+-  100% fully customizable

 # Languages or Technologies